luytennnn/data-automation-portfolio/05-amazon-price-analyzer/README.md

   requests to stay polite.
 Not for bulk/commercial scraping.

 ---
-*Part of the Data Automation & Dashboard portfolio — Francisco Pinto Alves Dias · franciscodias942@gmail.com*
+*Part of the Data Automation & Dashboard portfolio —  · franciscodias942@gmail.com*